-- Reorganization and severance expense adjustments for the year ended December 31, 2020 include \$1.8 million of severance expense and \$1.4 million of non-recurring salary and related expenses resulting from the closure of Playboy magazine and reduction in content creation and its various support functions, further lay-offs in streamlining the television business, and the reorganization of marketing to increasingly focus on e-commerce revenue generation as the business continues to transform from a print and digital media business to primarily a commerce business. - Reorganization and severance expense adjustments for the year ended December 31, 2019 include severance expense related to lay-offs associated with a reorganization of the television and digital subscription businesses, as part of an overall right-sizing and consolidation of those activities as the business transforms from a print and digital media business to primarily a commerce business. - Litigation and settlement expense adjustments for the year ended December 31, 2019 include (i) \$3.9 million related to a class action lawsuit that was initiated against Playboy on behalf of a group of Michigan Playboy magazine subscribers; (ii) \$0.8 million related to arbitration initiated by the Hugh M. Hefner 1991 Trust asserting that Playboy had breached a license agreement between Playboy and Mr. Hugh M. Hefner; and (iii) \$0.4 million related to a settlement with a former employee. - Nonrecurring items adjustments for the year ended December 31, 2020 include amortization of a one-time non-cash inventory valuation step-up as part of the purchase accounting resulting from the acquisition of Yandy.
+(1) Reorganization and severance expense adjustments for the year ended December 31, 2020 include \$1.8 million of severance expense and \$1.4 million of non-recurring salary and related expenses resulting from the closure of our magazine and reduction in content creation and its various support functions, further lay-offs in streamlining the television business, and the reorganization of marketing to increasingly focus on e-commerce revenue generation as the business continues to transform from a print and digital media business to primarily a commerce business.

+- (2) Reorganization and severance expense adjustments for the three months ended March 31, 2020 and the year ended December 31, 2019 include severance expense related to lay-offs associated with a reorganization of the television and digital subscription businesses, as part of an overall right-sizing and consolidation of those activities as the business transforms from a print and digital media business to primarily a commerce business. - (3) Litigation and settlement expense adjustments for the year ended December 31, 2019 include (i) \$3.9 million related to a class action lawsuit that was initiated against us on behalf of a group of Michigan Playboy magazine subscribers; (ii) \$0.8 million related to arbitration initiated by the Hugh M. Hefner 1991 Trust asserting that we had breached a license agreement between us and Mr. Hugh M. Hefner; and (iii) \$0.4 million related to a settlement with a former employee. - (4) Nonrecurring items adjustments for the three months ended March 31, 2021 are primarily related to bonus payments in connection with the Merger, as well as consulting, advisory and other costs relating to non-recurring items and special projects, including, the implementation of internal controls over financial reporting, merger transaction costs and executive search costs.

-- Nonrecurring items adjustments for the year ended December 31, 2019 include a \$1.5 million bargain purchase gain on the acquisition of Yandy and \$1.1 million related to the termination of Playboy's Burbank lease. - Management fees and expenses adjustments for all periods represent fees paid and expenses reimbursed for Playboy's largest shareholder. - Nonoperating income adjustments for the year ended December 31, 2020 include a gain from settlement of a convertible note, investment income and other miscellaneous items. - Nonoperating income adjustments for the year ended December 31, 2019 include investment income and other miscellaneous items. - Transaction expenses for the year ended December 31, 2020 include legal, accounting and other costs associated with the Business Combination and the TLA acquisition. - Transaction expenses for the year ended December 31, 2019 include legal, accounting and other costs associated with the Yandy acquisition.
+- (5) Nonrecurring items adjustments for the three months ended March 31, 2020 and the year ended December 31, 2020 relate to amortization of a one-time non-cash inventory valuation step-up as part of the purchase accounting resulting from the acquisition of Yandy. - (6) Nonrecurring items adjustments for the year ended December 31, 2019 include a \$1.5 million bargain purchase gain on the acquisition of Yandy and \$1.1 million related to the termination of our Burbank lease. - (7) Management fees and expenses adjustments for all periods represent fees paid to our largest shareholder. - (8) Nonoperating income adjustments for the year ended December 31, 2020 include a gain from settlement of a convertible note, investment income and other miscellaneous items. - (9) Nonoperating income adjustments for the three months ended March 31, 2020 and year ended December 31, 2019 include investment income and other miscellaneous items. - (10) Transaction expenses for the year ended December 31, 2020 include legal, accounting and other costs associated with the Business Combination and the TLA acquisition. - (11) Transaction expenses for the year ended December 31, 2019 include legal, accounting and other costs associated with the Yandy acquisition.